-When a solid solute dissolved solution in a liquid solvent is saturated, it is in the thermodynamic equilibrium.
-In order for the crystallization to take place, the system state must be shifted to the nonequilibrium state, where the concentration of the solute present in the solution exceeds its equilibrium concentration at given solution conditions.
+When a solid solute dissolved in a liquid solvent is saturated, it is in thermodynamic equilibrium.
+For the crystallization to take place, the system state must be shifted to the nonequilibrium state, where the concentration of the solute present in the solution exceeds its equilibrium concentration at given solution conditions.
 And, the solutions present in the nonequilibrium state are known to be supersaturated.
-The easiest method to create a supersaturated solution is achieved by cooling.
+The easiest method to create a Supersaturated Solution is achieved by cooling.

-Initially, a solution can be prepared at the point A. If the prepared solution is cooled, it will be saturated when it intersects the line of saturation.
-If it is cooled previously, the saturation line to point B, it will be supersaturated.
-Only because this solution is supersaturated, but, it does not mean that it will crystallize immediately.
-Supersaturated solutions are said to be metastable.
-It means there is a free energy barrier which should be overcome for the phase transition, which is to be overcome.
+Initially, a solution can be prepared at point A. If the prepared solution is cooled, it will be saturated when it intersects the line of saturation.
+If it is cooled previously, the saturation line to point B will be supersaturated.
+Only because this solution is supersaturated, but, does not mean that it will crystallize immediately.
+Supersaturated Solutions are said to be metastable.
+It means there is a free energy barrier that should be overcome for the phase transition, which is to be overcome.